-A number of digital whiteboards have recently debuted; some with powerful features for saving your digital creations automatically, holding a video chat session and allowing you to hold an interactive meeting between remote offices.
-The costs are much higher compared to the non-digital variety, though, so it's important to know the features and benefits that could help your business.
+A number of digital whiteboards have recently debuted, some with powerful features for saving your digital creations automatically, holding a video chat session and allowing you to hold an interactive meeting between remote offices.
+The costs are much higher than for the non-digital variety, though, so it's important to know the features and benefits that could help your business.

 Another new model, called the Vibe Interactive Whiteboard, offers similar brainstorming features for drawing out ideas as a group but also works with apps like Skype for Business to hold a video conference call.
 The product ships in February and costs $2,499.

 Samsung Flip is a third option that has one unique feature.
 As the name implies, the digital whiteboard flips from horizontal to vertical.
 It costs $2,699 for the display plus $799 for the stand.
 The Flip has no annual fees.
 It can also connect to a laptop to show Skype chats.

 It's important to think about your company's workflow when considering the need for a digital whiteboard.
 Most digital whiteboards offer some form of image-to-text conversion, but it can be unreliable.
 If you jot down highly technical notes during a meeting and your handwriting is not perfect, the conversion process might not work.
 The critical question is how often you need to capture the notes and brainstorming sessions from a meeting.